-Both the Officers assigned to the BCA Camp Program and PSS activity participates in Child and Family Team Meetings (CFT-M).
-A CFT-M is defined as "A group of individuals who are convened by the placing agency and who are engaged through a variety of team-based processes to identify the strengths and needs of the child or youth and his or her family, and to help achieve positive outcomes for safety, permanency, and well-being."
-The CFT-M is comprised of a network of care that shares the responsibility to assess, plan, intervene, monitor, and refine service delivery over time.
+The BCA Camp Program have dedicated Peer Support Specialists (PSS) that promote change and deliver evidence-based services and interventions.
+Peer support specialists bring hope by sharing their experiences and promoting a sense of belonging.
+They provide supportive services such as education, advocacy, coaching, and mentoring.
+The PSS also works closely with the youth and other multi-disciplinary treatment team members to develop treatment goals, case plans, and transition plans.
+Both the Officers assigned to the BCA Camp Program and PSS participate in Child and Family Team Meetings (CFT-M).
+A CFT-M is defined as "A group of individuals who are convened by the placing agency and who are engaged through a variety of team-based processes to identify the strengths and needs of the child or youth and his or her family, and to help achieve positive outcomes for safety, permanency, and well-being" (Public Child Welfare Training Academy, 2014)The CFT-M is comprised of a network of care that shares the responsibility to assess, plan, intervene, monitor, and refine service delivery over time.
 During the CFT-M process, staff create an action plan and gather information needed to create realistic goals for the institutional case plan.